Sipple’s syndrome; Sipple syndrome; MEN 2a

 The exact treatment depends upon the type of tumours present:

-A common significant side-effect is low blood calcium (hypocalcaemia) due to damage to the adjacent parathyroid glands.
+A common significant side-effect following thyroid surgery is a low blood calcium (hypocalcaemia) due to damage to the adjacent parathyroid glands.
 This symptom can also occur following parathyroid surgery.
 Significant hypocalcaemia results in tingling of the fingers, toes and lips and sometimes cramping of the muscles.
-This may require a short admission to hospital for a calcium drip to normalise calcium and if the parathyroid damage is permanent, lifelong treatment with a drug called 1 alphacalcidol may be necessary.
+This may require a short admission to hospital for a calcium drip to normalise calcium and if the parathyroid damage is permanent, life-long treatment of activated vitamin D and possibly calcium also may be necessary.
 This requires monitoring with blood tests to check calcium levels.

 Phenoxybenzamine can cause a drop in blood pressure on standing, leading to fainting and feeling dizzy, particularly when standing up.
 It may also cause a slightly stuffy nose and coldness of the hands and feet.
 Rarely, it can cause problems with passing urine frequently.

-If both adrenal glands are removed, the patient will have to take lifelong replacement steroid medication.
+If both adrenal glands are removed, the patient will have to take life-long replacement steroid medication.
 The two main drugs that a patient must take after removal of both adrenal glands are hydrocortisone and fludrocortisone.
 They replace the cortisol and aldosterone hormones that are normally produced by the adrenal glands (see the article on Addison’s disease for further details).

 Other members of the families of patients with MEN2A should be offered genetic tests to see if they also carry the abnormality in the RET gene.
-It is important that genetic screening is offered through a specialist service together with genetic counselling so that any one undergoing the test understands the full implications.
+It is important that genetic screening is offered through a specialist service together with genetic counselling so that anyone undergoing the test understands the full implications.
 Input from patient support groups may be invaluable to patients and their families.

-Last reviewed: Jan 2015
+Last reviewed: May 2021